Programs & Instruction

 PLAY Leagues: All PLAY Leagues will offer 1/2 hour of Life Skills Education and 1.5 hours of PLAY.
 The PLAY concept will provide participants in the PLAYer, Par, Birdie and Eagle levels the opportunity to compete in various formats set-up by the coaching staff.
 A coach’s recommendation is needed for this class.
 Participants are required to carry/pull their clubs.
 To register for a PLAY League, contact your The First Tee coach or the Program Coordinator.

 Tournament Leagues: Open to all members of The First Tee of Greater Pasadena from ages 8 to 17.
 This is a high school/college golf type of experience for those who wish to get the experience of competitive team play.
-Each team consists of up to 12 members who have qualified for the team and represent their respective golf course in an intramural setting.
-Matches are played weekly at a participating golf course and team members additionally participate in team practices held three times over a course of a season.
-Seasons are seven consecutive weeks long which consist of six regular season matches and one championship match.
+Each team consists of up to 7 members who have qualified for the team and represent their respective golf course in an intramural setting.
+Matches are played weekly at a participating golf course Seasons are seven consecutive weeks long which consist of six regular season matches and one championship match.
 Tournament league seasons are during spring, summer and fall only.
 For more details, see the Tournament League Page under the Programs Tab.

 Progression through Golf/Life Skills Certification Classes

-Participant entering The First Tee between the ages of 5-7
+Participant entering First Tee between the ages of 5-7

 · TARGET to PLAYer to PAR to BIRDIE or EAGLE to ACE

-Participant entering The First Tee between the ages of 8-12
+Participant entering First Tee between the ages of 8-12

 · PLAYer to PAR to BIRDIE to EAGLE

-Participant entering The First Tee between the ages of 13-18
+Participant entering First Tee between the ages of 13-18

 · TEEN to BIRDIE to EAGLE